bbc/bmx/docs/mca_labels_format.md

 The `id` property is used to identify a SG or GOSG label in the file.
 It has an alpha-numeric value.
 It is used to set the link from a CH to a SG and from a SG to GOSGs.

 If multiple labels have the same `id` then they will be copies of the same label.
-As a result, the first one that appears in the file should have all its properties set and all others with the same `id` should have no other properties set, apart from possibly `repeat` (see below).
+As a result, the first one that appears in the file should have all its properties set and all others with the same `id` need have no other properties set, apart from possibly `repeat` (see below).
 This results in the properties being the same as those of the first one.

 The `id` property is only needed if links are made to audio labels in other tracks, which is done by assigning them the same `id` value.
 Links will be automatically created for labels that appear in the same track.